 What makes Facebook and AMP a particular powerful duo is their ownership of their respective portion of the ad campaign.
 Facebook owns all things mobile advertising in the pre-click stage: outrageously powerful targeting, engaging formats, optimization tools, and more.

-AMP, on the other end, owns the post-click experience on the landing page and beyond: instant load speed, engaging media, lead capture, payment processing, etc.
+AMP, on the other end, owns the post-click landing page on the landing page and beyond: instant load speed, engaging media, lead capture, payment processing, etc.

 Together, they provide a powerfully balanced ad campaign, with an emphasis on speed.
 Facebook’s targeting allows advertisers to get granular with their messaging to specific target segments, and after the click, a customized AMP page allows for instant transfer to the post-click, at which point dozens of components contribute to the conversion.
 And conversion optimization is quickly becoming a strength of the AMP framework.